What is a dormant company?

 - Managing any investments

 - Paying salaries to directors

 - Paying company formation costs and accounting fees via business bank account

 - Renting or purchasing property

-Once your company is registered as dormant with HMRC and Companies House, none of the above activities must take place; otherwise you will lose the dormant status.
-You will then be considered an active company for Corporation Tax purposes.
+Once your company is registered as dormant with HMRC and Companies House, none of the above activities must take place.
+Otherwise, you will lose the dormant status and you will then be considered an active company for Corporation Tax purposes.
 However, certain activities are disregarded and can be carried out by a dormant company including:

 - The payment of shares by subscribers